SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 - **Device profile**: Select the appropriate device profile from the drop-down list.
 - **Device type**: Select the appropriate device type from the drop-down list.
 - **Device EUI**: This is the unique identifier for the device.
 You can find it on the device itself.
-- **Application key**: This is an AES-128 application key specific for the end-device that is assigned by the application owner to the device and is responsible to encrypt JOIN communication.
+- **Application key**: This is an AES-128 application key specific for the device that is assigned to the device by the application owner and is responsible to encrypt JOIN communication.
 You can find this key on the device itself.
 - **Connectivity plan**: Select the appropriate connectivity plan from the drop-down list.